-Like an elegant antiques mall gone horribly wrong, 24 different vendors sell their weird and eclectic wares in eye-catching booth displays lined up along aisles at Austin’s premier curiosities shop.
+Like an elegant antique mall gone horribly wrong, 24 different vendors sell their weird and eclectic wares in eye-catching booth displays lined up along aisles at Austin’s premier curiosities shop.
 It’s been described as “your eccentric uncle’s attic on steroids.”
 And remember, this is no museum.
 This stuff is for sale.

 Uncommon Objects opened in 1991.
 The founder, Steve Weiman, is a collector and assemblage artist who honed his eye for Texas-style kitsch and memorabilia during a stint as prop-finder for the Chili’s restaurant chain.
 Joel Mozersky, who’s since become one of Austin’s (and Texas’s) best-known interior designers, worked at the store’s original South Congress location back in the ’90s as well.